Monday, May 21, 2012

 I have an expensive, thin-walled socket now.

-2. Mike Miller Said,
+2. Mike Miller says

 I might add that sparkplugs are pretty neat too.
 If you happen to forget ‘lefty-loosey, righty-tighty’ they’re designed to fail in a safe way: